Conversations

 - low: General questions, non-urgent feedback

-- medium: Standard support requests (default)
+- normal: Standard support requests (default)

 - high: Important issues affecting user experience